JackDca/Mailpilewiki/Mail-sources.md

 In order to prevent mail source activity from overloading the app's responsiveness, all mail sources will attempt to acquire the `GLOBAL_RESCAN_LOCK` before performing any intensive operations (so we only ever have one mail source update active at any given time), and all mail sources are expected to periodically invoke `play_nice_with_threads()` to release the GIL.

+Events communicate their internal state to the UI and the rest of the app by using the [[Event Log]] mechanism.
+The Mail Source specific `data` sections are explained in [[Events of Note]].

 ## Supported source types